xdecroc/threadpool/README.md

 ```
 Usage: threadpl <noOfthreads>
-The first command argument indictes he number of worker threads
+The first command argument indictes the number of worker threads to be used in preocessing the jobs.